CarmineOptions/derisk-research/README.md

 make app
 ```

-### Update Persistent State

-*Streamlit* uses state stored in a *pickle* file to speed up initial loading process.
-The pickle file is stored in a GCP bucket, to create new persistent state file and upload it to the GCP bucket, run the following command:
+## Update data

+The Streamlit app runs a process for updating all necessary data shown on the frontend in the background.
+The process saves the outputs to a GCP storage from which the Streamlit app loads and visualizes the outputs.
+To run the data-updating process manually, without running the Streamlit app, use the following command:

 ```
-python3 persistent_state.py N
+python3 update_data.py
 ```

-Where `N` is the block number that the state should be stored up to.
-Check the current latest block on [Starkscan/blocks](https://starkscan.co/blocks) and make sure not to use `N` higher than the last block!